 However, once you get south of Washington, DC or Richmond, VA, then a car is your best option.
 A car is the most flexible transport option (and with four to six people travelling together, probably the cheapest option), and once you get south of Washington DC parking and traffic will be less of a hassle.

-If I were doing it, I would travel by train (suburban train services not the expensive Amtrak trains) or Chinatown bus as far south as Washington DC or Richmond, VA and then rent a car to continue down to Florida. over 8 years ago
+If I were doing it, I would travel by train (suburban train services not the expensive Amtrak trains) or Chinatown bus as far south as Washington DC or Richmond, VA and then rent a car to continue down to Florida. about 9 years ago

-iwant to go cross county from central calif. to ??? which mode(s) are cheap yet scenically inviting. no set time limit for destination almost 7 years agoAnswered by susie via Travellr.com
+iwant to go cross county from central calif. to ??? which mode(s) are cheap yet scenically inviting. no set time limit for destination over 7 years agoAnswered by susie via Travellr.com